rust-lang/this-week-in-rust/drafts/2017-10-17-this-week-in-rust.md

 ## News & Blog Posts

+* [It's gfx-rs aLL the way down](https://users.rust-lang.org/t/its-gfx-rs-all-the-way-down/13339) - an interim update on the LL rewrite progress.

 # Crate of the Week

 Despite there being no votes, the crate of this week is [abrute](https://crates.io/crates/abrute), a crate to brute-force AES keys.